We use a variety of gardening techniques across our subarctic gardens. Not just one or two, but several.

 - Are expensive (or more costly) to buy at the grocery store

-We use them for peppers, tomatoes, eggplants, huckleberries, and artichokes.
+We use our container gardens for peppers, tomatoes, eggplants, huckleberries, basil, beans, cucumbers and artichokes.

-Since they are super convenient and can be placed almost anywhere, we also use them for herbs.
+Since containers are super convenient and can be placed almost anywhere, we also use them for herbs.
 It’s simply epic to have your herb garden right outside your front door.

 Sub Irrigated Containers Are The Norm At Frosty Garden

 In 2019, we decided to give a good, hard look at our container gardening techniques.
-We were previously using grow bags, which is a very effective and fairly cost effective container gardening technique.
+We were previously using fabric grow bags, which is an effective and inexpensive container gardening technique.

 Solving The Main Problem Of Container Gardens